-The annual Edith Cowan Athena Swan Advancement Scheme has been a popular and wellattended event in ECU's annual calendar and community since 2016.
+The annual Edith Cowan Athena Swan Advancement Scheme has been a popular and well-attended event in ECU's annual calendar and community since 2016.
 The initiative provides professional development opportunities to those who have parental or caring responsibilities, as they progress in their careers, and recognises ECU's gender equality champions who make a difference at work through exemplary leadership.
 In efforts to preserve gender equality initiatives during the COVID-19 pandemic, the initiative continued in 2021, acknowledging that employees with parental and caring responsibilities have been disproportionately affected by the pandemic.
-In the last six years, ECU has invested over \$190,000 in direct financial assistance to 21 recipients, 17 of these being women in STEMM.
+In the last six years, ECU has invested over \$190,000 in direct financial assistance to 21 recipients, 17 of these being women in science, technology, engineering, mathematics, and medicine (STEMM).

-Picture 4.
+Picture 3.
 Recipients of the 2021 Edith Cowan Athena Swan Advancement Scheme with the ECUASCC members